PedroFabrino/ValorantCompGenerator/README.md

    git push -u origin main
    ```

+4. **Automatic Deployment:**
+   After pushing to the main branch, GitHub Actions will automatically:
+   - Run all tests to ensure code quality
+   - Build the application for production
-4. **Deploy to GitHub Pages:**
+   - Deploy to GitHub Pages (if tests pass)

+   **Manual Deployment (Optional):**
+   You can also deploy manually using:
    ```bash
    npm run deploy
    ```

-   This command will:
-   - Run all tests to ensure code quality
-   - Build the application for production
-   - Deploy to GitHub Pages

-   **Note**: Deployment will fail if any tests fail, ensuring only tested code reaches production.
+   **Note**: Both automated and manual deployment will fail if any tests fail, ensuring only tested code reaches production.

 5. **Enable GitHub Pages:**
    - Go to your repository on GitHub